 What role does technology play at GRTWA?

 GRTWA is committed to providing leading edge technology to support the curriculum, while retaining the core teacher-student relationship.
-Students are immersed in technology from three-year-olds through 8th grade and learn to use technology responsibly.
+Students are immersed in technology from two-year-olds through 8th grade and learn to use technology responsibly.

 What role do the arts play at GRTWA?